HDHP Medical Plan

 Health Savings Account

-When you enroll for the HDHP with HSA, you will receive a welcome packet from HSA Bank, our HSA administrator.
+When you enroll for the HDHP with HSA, you will receive a welcome packet from Cigna, our HSA administrator.
 Follow the instructions to open your account.

 After you meet your deductible, you can use your HSA to cover any coinsurance.

-- For 2022, you can contribute up to $3,650 in your HSA if you have individual coverage and $7,300 if you’re covering others, too.
+- You can contribute up to $3,650 in your HSA if you have individual coverage and $7,300 if you’re covering others, too.
 And if you’re 55 or older, you can contribute an additional catch-up contribution of $1,000.
 Keep in mind your employer’s contribution, if any, when making your election.
 Total contributions to your account cannot exceed these IRS maximums.

 - Your HSA contributions reduce your taxable income.